CraigDT/markdown-cv/index.md

 Providing IT Support, Project Design and Implementation to internal and external clients.
 Supporting and assisting the Reactive Support team with escalations, troubleshooting and training.
 Implementing Ever Nimble's suite of managed services, training clients and documenting IT environments to a high standard.
 Managed Services include Microsoft 365, including migration to Exchange Online, ProofPoint spam filter, Fortigate firewall configuration and deployment, domain and DNS management.

 *Key Achievements*
-* Internet and VoIP refresh for 20+ Physiotherapy clinics across Perth Metro Area.
+* Internet and VoIP refresh for 20+ allied health clinics across Perth Metro Area.
 * Custom Windows provisioning solution with PowerShell and RMM tools to automate large laptop rollout.

 `Oct 2017 - Sep 2019`